 - Ethnicity.
 People of South Asian descent tend to have lower levels of HDL cholesterol.
 African Americans tend to have higher levels of HDL cholesterol but also have a higher risk for heart disease.

 - Currently taking certain medications.

 Learn more about HDL cholesterol

 Curious whether you have an increased likelihood of developing low HDL cholesterol based on your genetics?
 23andMe takes into account more than 15,000 genetic markers to estimate the likelihood of developing low HDL cholesterol.
-Find out more with the HDL Cholesterol report (Powered by 23andMe Research), part of the 23andMe+ Membership.
-23andMe+ includes our Health + Ancestry Service plus 10+ exclusive reports & features throughout the calendar year.‡
+Find out more with the HDL Cholesterol report (Powered by 23andMe Research), part of the 23andMe+ Premium membership.
+23andMe+ Premium includes everything in our Health + Ancestry Service plus new premium reports and features throughout the year.

 - This report does not diagnose low HDL cholesterol and should not be used to make medical decisions.